Eager as parents may be to start potty training, it can be a period filled with a lot of uncertainty and frustration.

 “I typically discuss potty training at the 18-month-old wellness visit because part of potty training involves speaking about it before you actually expect the child to be potty trained, just to set the developmentally appropriate expectations,” she explains.

-The timeline shifts a bit for children with special needs, who often begin potty training a little later.
+The timeline shifts a bit for children with special needs, who may begin potty training a little later.
 If you feel your child may be ready, talk with your pediatrician.
 They can offer guidance tailored to your child.

 How long does potty training take?